syncfusion-content/xamarin-docs/Xamarin/SfMaps/Legend.md

 # Legend

 A legend is a key used on a map that contains swatches of symbols with descriptions.
 A legend interprets what the map displays; it can be represented in various colors, shapes, or other identifiers based on the data.
 It gives a breakdown of what each symbol represents throughout the map.
+Legends can be added with the help of [`LegendSettings`](https://help.syncfusion.com/cr/cref_files/xamarin/sfmaps/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~LegendSettings.html) in the shape file layer.

 ## Visibility